taiwo2/Book-store/README.md

-# Calculator App
+# Bookstore App

-- This is React calculator app which was built fully using JavaScript and JSX.In this app, you can do your calculations very easily and fastly.
+- This is React Bookstore app which was built fully using React and JSX.
+In this app, you can manage bookstore assets in a very easily and fast.

 ## Live Demo